turnerdan/joethecorpusrogan/README.md

 But, I only gave myself the weekend to take on this crazy project.
 What I could get done in a couple of days is what you see here.
 I hope people find it interesting or useful.

-## Disclaimer
+### Disclaimer
-I am not affiliated with the Joe Rogan Experience in any way.
-This corpus is not my personal endorsement of any messages of the show or its guests.
+Neither this corpus nor its creator (Dan Turner) are affiliated with Joe Rogan or this podcast in any way.
+This corpus is not an endorsement of the show, its host, or its guests.
 None of the words in the corpus are my own.

 # The Details
 Half of the reason I built this corpus was to create a framework for making a larger podcast corpus, for which this is a model.
 As such, I want to take a moment to document the workflow of the scripts I created and tools I used.

 1. `scrape.R` reads the official RSS feed for the podcast and parses it for basic info, like episode number, date, and mp3 url.
 It then tries to scrape the transcript from podscribe.app and, if one is available, it downloads it and the mp3 to the local machine.
 Lastly, it converts the mp3s to wav format.